Katie Allen M.S. BCBA

 Ro Pender has an undergraduate degree in education from Dublin City University.
 She completed a Master of Science in Applied Behavior Analysis through Queens University Belfast.
 Ro became a Board-Certified Behavior Analyst (BCBA) in 2020.

 Ro is originally from Ireland and moved to Vancouver in 2011.
 After moving to BC, Ro began working as a behavior interventionist in residential teaching homes which implement Applied

 Behavior Analysis for behavior intervention and teaching procedures.
 In 2016 Ro returned to Ireland to pursue a master’s degree.
 After completing the coursework Ro returned to BC to

 continue working in residential treatment settings where she carried out research for her master’s thesis and accrued 1,500 supervised experience hours.
 Ro’s practice includes supporting individuals with severe aggression and self-injury, she has experience working collaboratively on various teams which include a myriad of professionals working together to support individuals.
 Ro has experience in teaching academic, vocational and life skills to a variety of individuals, in residential and home school settings.

-Jillian Newman, B.A., BCaBA, is a Board Certified Assistant Behaviour Analyst.
-She is currently accruing BCBA supervision, while obtaining a Master of Education in Special Education with a focus on Behaviour Disorders at the University of British Columbia.
+Jillian Newman is a BCBA with a Master of Education in Special Education from the University of British Columbia.